ILLUMINATE Industry Hive

 Synopsis

-Step behind the veil with showrunners and co-creators Sarah Drew and Vilina Malka as they illuminate the transformational journey of bringing the beloved feminist fantasy novel Gaia Codex to life as a scripted television drama and immersive media platform.
+Step behind the veil with co-creators and producers Sarah Drew and Vilina Malka as they illuminate the transformational journey of bringing the beloved feminist fantasy novel Gaia Codex to life as a scripted television drama and immersive media platform.

 In this intimate case study, they reveal the creative alchemy behind adapting a mythic, regenerative narrative for the screen—merging timeless storytelling with emergent technologies including AI-assisted development and augmented reality world-building.
 Rooted in the ethos of Media as Medicine™, this visionary project reimagines how media can serve as a conduit for healing, remembrance, and cultural evolution.
 From the sacred act of writing to the integration of next-gen tools, Sarah and Vilina share how art, spirit, and innovation coalesce to birth a new kind of storytelling—one that speaks to the soul of our time.